 For HOME/HTF applicants applying within the LIHTC 9% tax credit and 4% tax bond set aside, the entire state is the eligible area.
 The joint NIFA/DED application cycles for LIHTC 9% tax credit and 4% tax bond achieves geographic diversity by making the best effort to award 50% of available funds to projects in urban areas and 50% to projects located in rural areas.
-In addition, the scoring methodology assigns 3 points for a project located in a community population of 15,000 to 15,000, and 0 points for a project located in a community population of 5,000.
+In addition, the scoring methodology assigns 3 points for a project located in a community population of less than 5,000, 2 points for a project located in a community population of more than 15,000.